FAQ's - Submitting Proposals

 Poster presentations are especially useful for data that can be presented visually (e.g., charts, transcripts, linguistic landscape data, semiotic and multimodal analysis).
 They allow for much more sustained discussion and in-depth comments than formal papers.

-Colloquia are multi-person discussions of a topic.
-The purpose of this format is to foster dialogue among attendees, so generous time allowance should be made throughout the colloquium for extended audience discussion of the papers presented.
+Colloquia are multi-person discussions of a topic, either 1-hr in length or 2-hrs.
+The purpose of the 2-hr format is to foster dialogue among attendees, so generous time allowance should be made throughout the colloquium for extended audience discussion of the papers presented.
 Colloquium organizers serve as the liaisons between participants in the colloquium and the program committee, and are therefore responsible for communication among the presenters and discussants.
+They should also ensure that all content is submitted in a timely and accurate fashion and that there is sufficient cohesion across the papers within the colloquium.

 Please refer to the Call for Proposals for further details.